UCSF Graduate Education in Immunology

-The UCSF ImmunoX Graduate Program in Immunology prepares pre-doctoral scholars for a career in immunology and its rapidly expanding community of partner sciences.
-The Program is a specialty curriculum designed to be to be integrated with UCSF’s degree-awarding graduate programs.
+A central mission of ImmunoX is to foster training of the next generation of leading immunologists.
+The Immunology Training Program (ITP) is made up of ImmunoX labs that focus efforts on graduate student and postdoctoral training.
+This Program prepares pre-doctoral scholars and postdoctoral fellows for a career in immunology and its rapidly expanding community of partner sciences.
+The Program is a specialty curriculum designed to be integrated with UCSF’s degree-awarding graduate programs.

-Students interested in the ImmunoX Graduate Program in Immunology are encouraged to begin the process by applying to a UCSF graduate program that suits their interests.
+Students interested in Graduate Education in Immunology are encouraged to begin the process by applying to a UCSF graduate program that suits their interests.
 The most generally applicable to the immunology curriculum is the UCSF Biomedical Sciences (BMS) program.
-A large majority of ImmunoX students and faculty are affiliated with the BMS program, but ImmunoX welcomes students and faculty from all UCSF programs, including Tetrad, DSCB, iPQB and others.
+A majority of immunology students and faculty are affiliated with the BMS program, but we welcome students and faculty from all UCSF programs, including Tetrad, DSCB, iPQB and others.

-In summary, admittance and graduation as an ImmunoX Graduate Program in Immunology student comes down to four simple requirements:
+In summary, admittance and graduation as an Immunology student comes down to four simple requirements:

 - Students must be accepted into and ultimately meet all of the requirements of graduation for one of UCSF’s degree granting graduate programs.
 Please direct all program admissions questions to these respective programs.